ab3zx/mars-soil-prediction/README.md

-Please check architecture.png if this is too long/boring for you to read etc. (though it is quite short)
+Please check architecture.png (for details somewhat) if this is too long/boring for you to read etc. (though it is quite short)

 Part 1 - Introduction